Steven Kwan Preview, Player Props: Guardians vs. Tigers

-On Friday, Steven Kwan (.244 batting average in his past 10 games, with three doubles, a triple, six walks and four RBI) and the Cleveland Guardians play the Detroit Tigers, whose starting pitcher will be Joey Wentz.
-First pitch is at 6:40 PM ET.
+Steven Kwan -- batting .244 with four doubles, a triple, six walks and three RBI in his past 10 games -- will be in action for the Cleveland Guardians versus the Detroit Tigers, with Will Vest on the hill, on September 30 at 1:10 PM ET.

+In his most recent game, he racked up two hits (going 2-for-4 with a double) against the Tigers.

 Sportsbook Promo Codes